telerik/xamarin-forms-docs/installation-and-deployment/windows/project-wizard.md

 It allows customers to select which platform(s) their application targets and the wizard will automatically reference all required Telerik binaries and packages.

->With the minor release R1 **2017.1.10301** the **Project Wizard** is part of our installer.
-The installer is integrated with **Visual Studio 2017** and automatically installs both the Project Wizard and the available Item Templates.
+>With the official **Q2 2016** release the Project Wizard is included in the automatic installation of the Telerik UI for Xamarin.Forms suite of controls.
+With the minor release **R1 2017.1.10301** the Project Wizard is integrated with **Visual Studio 2017**.

 # New Project